31-Year-Old Linebacker – Free Agent

 Koa Misi Contract Information:

-Agreed to a four-year extension with Miami in September of 2013.
+Signed a four-year, $17 million contract with the Dolphins in September of 2013.

 To instantly reveal our fantasy analysis of every player – including Koa Misi – simply subscribe now.